serhatbolsu/robotframework-appiumlibrary/README.rst

 -------------
 Thank you for your interest in contributing to AppiumLibrary!
-We welcome contributions of all kinds - whether you're submitting bug reports, suggesting new features, improving the documentation, or helping others by answering questions in our Slack channel #appiumlibrary or the Robot Framework Forum.
+We welcome contributions of all kinds - whether you're submitting bug reports, suggesting new features, improving the documentation, or helping others by answering questions in our Slack channel #appiumlibrary, or the Robot Framework Forum.
 For more details, please see our `contributing guidelines`_.